SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Twilight groans.
 Which one?
 I don't know.

-Fluttershy tries to pay that five dollars from earlier, but Twilight Sparkle doesn't accept bits.
+Fluttershy tries to pay Twilight the five dollars from earlier, but Ko-Fi doesn't accept bits.

 Rarity asks, "Did you just change to third pony perspective from first?"